suhasmkumar66/CS5741_testharness/README.md

 main.go script will run 6 tests, each test will be looped 10 times and the average time for test is calculated

-TestHarness will output the average time for each test as well as the total time (sum of all the average times of each test) If the result produced by your algorithm does not match the result matrix, then test is failed
+TestHarness will output the average time for each test as well as the total time (sum of all the average times of each test).
+If the result produced by your algorithm does not match the result matrix, then test is failed

 **Rules are as follows:**
 1. You can only Modify your code in multiply() function and the other functions that you create